Marco Bizot

-Marco Bizot ([ˈmɑrkoː ˈbizɔt]; born 10 March 1991) is a Dutch professional footballer who plays as a goalkeeper for Ligue 1 club Brest and the Netherlands national team.
+Marco Remon Bizot ([ˈmɑrkoː ˈbizɔt]; born 10 March 1991) is a Dutch professional footballer who plays as a goalkeeper for Premier League club Aston Villa and the Netherlands national team.

 Club career

 Ajax

 Born in Hoorn, Netherlands, Marco Bizot started his career in his early youth for SV Westfriezen in Zwaag, Netherlands.
 This is where he was discovered at age ten, and brought to Ajax's youth academy in 2000, from where he started in the E-youth levels.
 He joined the Jong Ajax selection for the 2010–11 season, where he received ample playing time under coaches Pieter Huistra and Fred Grim.
 After a successful season with Jong Ajax, Bizot received a contract extension, and was loaned to Cambuur in the Dutch Eerste Divisie for the 2011–12 season, in order to gain experience and to prove himself as a player.

 Groningen

 On 14 June 2012, Ajax and Groningen came to the agreement of a direct transfer of Bizot.
-Bizot developed into a solid Eredivisie goalkeeper and played 50 matches in two season for the team.
+Bizot developed into a solid Eredivisie goalkeeper and played 50 matches in two seasons for the team.